Sitemap • Advanced Search

 Regional councils, territorial and unitary authorities are all made up of elected members.

 Local elections are held once every three years, on the second Saturday in October.
-The most recent local elections were held on Saturday 09 October 2010.
+The next election is on Saturday, 12 October 2019.

-Local authorities are largely free to set their own meeting schedules, governance structures and the like.
+• Local authorities are largely free to set their own meeting schedules, governance structures and the like.
 Many councils operate one or more council committees to consider particular issues before being heard by the full council.
 Most councils operate on either a monthly or six-weekly meeting schedule of committee meetings.
-In 2004 the median number of meetings in local authorities was 36, with the highest number being 111.